GIS4DEV/GIS4DEV.github.io/_posts/2021-09-16-lab1-git-pages.md

   - Here is GitHub's documentation on [Working with GitHub Pages](https://docs.github.com/en/github/working-with-github-pages)
 - GitHub pages are formatted into websites using [Jekyll](https://jekyllrb.com/) themes
   - Here's a [list of themes](https://github.com/pages-themes) supported by GitHub without even copying the theme's files to your own repository.
 Each theme has a repository with additional documentation on how to use and customize the theme.
 - **FYI:** GitHub's servers rebuild your website every time you commit changes to your `.github.io` repository.
 This usually happens very quickly, but sometimes takes *up to ten minutes*.
-GitHub Pages makes it very easy to publish websites, but it does take some patience to see your commits reflected in the website.
+GitHub Pages makes it very easy to publish websites, but it does take some patience to see your commits reflected in the website. `F5` is for refresh!

 ## Text Editors